st4sd/st4sd-deployment/docs/install-requirements.md

 **Note**: See [`elaunch.py`](https://github.com/st4sd/st4sd-runtime-core/blob/master/scripts/elaunch.py) for the full list of the command-line arguments to the ST4SD runtime.

+## Optional Internal Experiments storage

+The st4sd-runtime-service has support for storing DSL 2.0 experiments in its internal storage which is hosted on a S3 bucket.
+To enable the Internal Experiments storage create a kubernetes secret in the same namespace as your ST4SD deployment.

+Include the following fields:

+- S3_ENDPOINT
+- S3_BUCKET
+- S3_ACCESS_KEY_ID (optional - if s3 bucket is writable by all)
+- S3_SECRET_ACCESS_KEY (optional - if s3 bucket is writable by all)
+- S3_REGION (optional)

+Then set the value `secretNameS3InternalExperiments` to the name of the kubernetes secret.

+## Optional Graph Library storage

+The st4sd-runtime-service has support for storing re-usable DSL 2.0 graph templates in its Graph Library which is hosted on a S3 bucket.
+To enable the Graph Library storage create a kubernetes secret in the same namespace as your ST4SD deployment.

+Include the following fields:

+- S3_ENDPOINT
+- S3_BUCKET
+- S3_ACCESS_KEY_ID (optional - if s3 bucket is writable by all)
+- S3_SECRET_ACCESS_KEY (optional - if s3 bucket is writable by all)
+- S3_REGION (optional)

+Then set the value `secretNameS3Library` to the name of the kubernetes secret.

 ## Putting it all together